 AccessAlly currently accepts payments for those who are using ActiveCampaign as their CRM, and will soon also be integrating with Infusionsoft and Ontraport’s order tracking, too.

 One thing to consider is if you want to offer an affiliate program for your products and services, or not.
 If you do, then the option you choose for your e-commerce will need to offer affiliate tracking.

-AccessAlly has built-in affiliate tracking, along with it's mobile friendly order forms.
+AccessAlly has built-in affiliate management functionality and tracking, along with its mobile friendly order forms.